Outdoor Learning and Play

 Building Blocks Enhances Motor Skills

-Children move many parts of their bodies as they build.
-Crawling, stretching, grabbing and pulling help them to exercise their developing muscles.
+Kids utilise hand eye coordination and move many parts of their bodies as they build.
+Crawling, stretching, grabbing and pulling help their physical development.

 Adult Support in Constructive Play